 For brands to know their customers is only part of the puzzle.
 Customers will gravitate toward those brands that use these insights to offer customers the best, most personalized experience.
 If your brand isn’t doing it correctly, someone else will.

 The best brands will also recognize that the customer is a moving target, with increasingly dynamic and real-time customer journeys.
 It now takes more than meeting expectations at a single interaction point, but instead requires offering a positive and consistent experience across every physical and digital touchpoint.
 A customer should feel brands know them and are putting them first at every stage of their journey, whether they walk into a retail store, interact on a mobile device, or read a piece of direct mail.

-How can you tell if your business is customer focused?
+How can you tell if your business is customer focused or transaction focused?
 There are three key questions to ask.

 It no longer matters whether the customer is “right” or not.
 What matters instead is that brands put the individual consumer’s needs at the center of their business and make choices based on that information.
 Brands that satisfy their customers’ needs will enjoy a higher customer retention and a better brand relationship.
 According to Aberdeen Group, companies with extremely strong omnichannel customer engagement have an 89 percent customer retention rating among companies, compared to 33 percent for companies with weak omnichannel customer engagement.
 And Forbes Insights recently found that data-driven marketing organizations are 5X more likely to achieve a competitive advantage in customer retention (74% vs. 13%).
 Using data to drive personalized engagement is critical in the modern era, especially as the customer experience becomes more and more vital to long-term enterprise success.

 Be in-the-know with all the latest customer engagement, data management and Redpoint Global news by following us on LinkedIn, Twitter, and Facebook.